MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

 In this article:

-  - Watch a video to see how it’s done
+  - Watch a video to see how it's done

   - Review these resources before you begin